-BUSN 1300 - Introduction to Business
+BUSN 1300 - Introduction to Business (3)

-Prerequisite: Program admission.
 Introduces organization and management concepts of the business world and in the office environment.
 Topics include business in a global economy, starting and organizing a business, enterprise management, marketing strategies and financial management.

-BUSN 1310 - Introduction to Business Culture
+BUSN 1310 - Introduction to Business Culture (3)

-Prerequisite: Program admission.
 Provides skills and attitudes necessary to function effectively both professionally and interpersonally in the workplace.
 Topics include: health and wellness; exercise; stress, time, and money management; work ethics; wardrobe on the job; workplace communications; and business entertainment, travel, and international culture.

-BUSN 1320 - Business Interaction Skills
+BUSN 1320 - Business Interaction Skills (3)